Joseph7e/Assign-Taxonomy-with-BLAST/README.md

                                        [--blast_file BLAST_FILE] [--ncbi_nt]
                                        [--output_dir OUTPUT_DIR]
                                        [--config_file CONFIG_FILE]
-                                       sequence_file tax_file
+                                       sequence_file blast_database tax_file

 positional arguments:
   sequence_file         seqs.fna file from qiime or any multifasta, just make
-                        sure header has unique id with a space
-  tax_file              path to silva or customized blast database taxonomy
+                        sure header has unique id with a space blast_database        path to blast database, be sure to run makeblastdb on the database first, type in ignore if precomputed blast is given tax_file              path to silva or customized blast database taxonomy
                         file